 Contrast Sensitivity and Carotenoids

 The secret to Lumega-Z’s ability to improve contrast sensitivity lies in its special and unique formula.
 Lumega-Z is the only Medical Food that contains all three macular carotenoids, as well as a full complement of antioxidant and anti-inflammatory ingredients.
-Further, Lumega-Z is the only Medical Food designed directly to treat the macular pigment, the area in the center part of your eye responsible for protecting and enhancing your central vision.
-Many patients with macular degeneration have a reduced macular pigment.
-These patients also have reduced contrast sensitivity.
-After taking Lumega-Z, macular health improves and contrast sensitivity increases.
-Many patients report that they can see better in the real world under low-contrast conditions, like driving at night, finding items in a darkened garage or stepping over a curb at dusk.
+Further, Lumega-Z is the only Medical Food designed directly to replenish and restore the macular pigment, the area in the center part of your eye responsible for protecting and enhancing your central vision.
+Research shows that patients with reduced macular pigment often have reduced contrast sensitivity.
+After taking Lumega-Z, many patients report that they can see better in the real world under low-contrast conditions like driving at night, finding items in a darkened garage or stepping over a curb at dusk.

 How Do You Measure Contrast Sensitivity?